Scholz meets with Macron in 1st trip as German chancellor

 Associated Press

-PARIS (AP) — German Chancellor Olaf Scholz held a meeting with French President Emmanuel Macron in Paris on Friday as their governments work to deescalate tensions between Russia and Ukraine.
+PARIS (AP) — German Chancellor Olaf Scholz met with French President Emmanuel Macron in Paris on Friday as their governments worked to de-escalate tensions between Russia and Ukraine.

 The leaders held a joint news conference during Scholz’s first trip abroad following his coalition government’s swearing-in on Wednesday.
 They said they would meet with Ukrainian President Volodymyr Zelenskyy next week on the sidelines of a European Union summit in Brussels.

-Scholz plans to go from France to Brussels to meet with European Union and NATO officials.
+Scholz plans to go from France to Brussels to meet with EU and NATO officials.
 Macron said he and Russian President Vladimir Putin are scheduled to talk next week.

 “Our first goal is to avoid any useless tension,” Macron said.
 “Our will … Europeans and Americans, is to show that we are very vigilant about the situation, but that there must be no escalation, in any way.”